Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: BPT diagrams

 \section{BPT diagrams}

-Under the assumption of photoionization as prevalent ionization mechanism, we employed the emission line diagnostics known as BPT diagrams to classify star-forming, composite, LINER and Seyfert regions \citep[see][]{baldwin1981,kewley2001,kauffmann2003,kewley2006} To maximize spatial coverage of the classification, we used relaxed SNR thresholds (SNR(H$\alpha$)=3, SNR(H$\beta$)=2, SNR([NII])=3, SNR([SII])=2, SNR([OIII])=1) and omit the [OI]-based BPT diagram due to its limited added value and weak [OI] signal.
+Under the assumption of photoionization as prevalent ionization mechanism, we employed the emission line diagnostics known as BPT diagrams to classify star-forming, composite, LINER and Seyfert regions \citep[see][]{baldwin1981,kewley2001,kauffmann2003,kewley2006} To maximize spatial coverage of the classification, we used relaxed S/N thresholds (S/N(H$\alpha$)=3, S/N(H$\beta$)=2, S/N([NII])=3, S/N([SII])=2, S/N([OIII])=1) and omit the [OI]-based BPT diagram due to its limited added value and weak [OI] signal.
 We show the NII- and SII-BPT diagrams in Fig. \ref{fig:BPT_MaNGA}, along with a mapping of the corresponding classified pixels.